-The Division of Community Corrections recognizes that domestic violence offenders are a special population requiring unique case management expectations and higher levels of control and treatment during supervision Domestic Violence case management combines effective use of supervision tools designed to assist the victim and control the offender, along with treatment resources to break the cycle of violence.
+The Division of Community Corrections recognizes that domestic violence offenders are a special population requiring unique case management expectations and higher levels of control and treatment during supervision.
+At the close of FY 2018-2019, approximately 1,393 offenders were being supervised through the Domestic Violence Program.
+Domestic Violence case management combines effective use of supervision tools designed to assist the victim and control the offender, along with treatment resources to break the cycle of violence.